 Australia‘s garden city is brimming with chic cafés offering no end of innovative takes on the humble cup of Joe.
 After all, it’s thanks to Antipodean cities like Melbourne with a celebrated coffee culture that the gap between the cappuccino and the latte was bridged in the form of the flat white.
 Try Proud Mary in Collingwood, which offers the best pork belly sandwich in town as well as fabulous coffee, and Sila Espresso Bar in Fitzroy, a real blast from the past right down to the vinyl padded bar and chequerboard lino floor.
 And if you happen to be in the city in May, make the International Coffee Expo your first port of call.

 Seattle, Washington, USA

 Pike Place Market, Seattle © aceshot1

 This trendy city on the USA‘s north-western coast likes to be at the cutting edge, even when it comes to coffee.
-At Seattle‘s Pike Place market you’ll find the world’s very first Starbucks, where you’ll doubtless be impressed by the deft hands of the many baristas behind the counter effortlessly making mincemeat of the long, winding queues.
+At Seattle‘s Pike Place Market you’ll find the world’s very first Starbucks, where you’ll undoubtedly be impressed by the deft hands of the many baristas behind the counter, who effortlessly make mincemeat of the long, winding queues.
 Can’t wait for your coffee fix?
-Try Tully’s, Seattle’s second largest coffee retailer, famous for its mild roast and cosy, welcoming atmosphere.
 Seattle Coffee Works is also well worth a visit, where the baristas are more than happy to stop and share their extensive knowledge of the many beans and blends on offer to make sure your beverage is nothing less than spectacular.

 Lisbon, Portugal © Mapics